-Comment # Name (if available) Project # (if applicable) Electronic Comments Received During VPM via Chat or Prior to Meeting Response 11 Anonymous арриса ыс) What do you mean by SR 29 being widened soon and what section are you talking about?
-Wayne Gathier: SR 29 has been identified as a corridor that will not meet the future demand that we anticipate to be coming based on future growth.
-The corridor has been broken into several different segments and we are looking at the needs of each of those segments.
-Anne McLaughlin: The MPO's TIP has quite a bit of information on each of these projects.
-For instance the segment from the Hendry County line to Oil Well includes funding the design and ROW acquisition in the next five years.
-The MPO and FDOT are happy to assist anyone that needs more information on the SR 29 corridor.
+VIICUALIT ablic Meeting conn licity Comment # Name (if available) Project # (if applicable) Electronic Comments Received During VPM via Chat or Prior to Meeting Respon 11 Anonymous What do you mean by SR 29 being widened soon and what section are you talking about?
+Wayne Gathier: SR 29 has been identified as a corridor that will not meet future growth.
+The corridor has been broken into several different segme Anne McLaughlin: The MPO's TIP has quite a bit of information on each of County line to Oil Well includes funding the design and ROW acquisition is anyone that needs more information on the SR 29 corridor.
 12 Dayna Fendrick Historically in Collier County, we have a low-density growth pattern, which leads to a lack of connectivity and 6-lane, high speed arterial roadways, which are not bike or pedestrian-friendly.
 How can the LRTP address the connection between land use and the transportation network in the eastern growth area of the County to encourage more smart growth and walkable private development pattern?
-Bill Gramer: The way growth has occurred in recent years in Collier County has led to a lot of separate communities that are high density in small areas.
-Golden Gate Estates doesn't have the density required for a high performance transit service and the low density complicates walkability from home to commercial areas.
-Collier County is working with developers to come up with development plans that make it easier to walk and bike from their place of residence to work, shopping, etc. The LRTP does touch on land use but land use policies are set in place with the County and the associated cities.
-There are some policies that may need adjustments, but the LRTP is not the mechanism to make those policy changes.
-However, it is a mechanism to bring these issues forward to policy makers.
-Initiatives are underway like the recently completed MPO Walkability Study that reviewed over 600 segments of sidewalks to improve ped/bike mobility in the County.
-Bill Spikowski: The larger 6-lane roadways can be more bike/ped friendly and that is a goal we should continue to have.
-Her further noted that just because an area has a low density doesn't mean that it can't have connectivity.
-We see low density development in Collier County in gated communities which inherently causes a lack of connectivity.
-So the policies and plans in place with the cities and the County can be used to make low density areas more connected as they have the authority to approve developments that either improve or diminish connectivity.
-So the issue of land development is the hands of the municipalities more than it is with the MPO.
-Additionally, because the travel model that is used to model future growth/traffic for an LRTP is over 12 counties, it focuses on making the bigger roads more efficient and is not as capable of evaluating smaller roads where connectivity could be improved.
-So the LRTP is really limited in its abilities to solve connectivity issues with minor roads in low dense areas.
-Trinity Scott: The Board of County Commissioners in recen 13 Dayna FenAdrick Does the Efficient Transport Decision Making process affect the LRTP?
+Bill Gramer: The way growth has occurred in recent years in Collier Count small areas.
+Golden Gate Estates doesn't have the density required for a h walkability from home to commercial areas.
+Collier County is working with easier to walk and bike from their place of residence to work, shopping, e in place with the County and the associated cities.
+There are some policies to make those policy changes.
+However, it is a mechanism to bring these recently completed MPO Walkability Study that reviewed over 600 segme Bill Spikowski: The larger 6-lane roadways can be more bike/ped friendly a that just because an area has a low density doesn't mean that it can't hav in gated communities which inherently causes a lack of connectivity.
+So th be used to make low density areas more connected as they have the auth connectivity.
+So the issue of land development is the hands of the munici- travel model that is used to model future growth/traffic for an LRTP is ove efficient and is not as capable of evaluating smaller roads where connect to solve connectivity issues with minor roads in low dense areas.
+Trinity Scott: The Board of County Commissioners in recent years is starting interconnected.
+For instance Whippoorwill Lane and Mariposa interconnect of neighborhoods that were previously on dead end streets.
+Additionally, locations for instance in the area of Goodlette-Frank and Pine Ridge, to in commercial area.
+The BCC is working with the developers to work on these 13 Dayna FenAdrick Does the Efficient Transport Decision Making process affect the LRTP?
 Bill Gramer: Yes.
-Any projects that are cost feasible and planned to be funded by the state or federal government must be uploaded to the FDOT Environmental Screening Tool.
+Any projects that are cost feasible and planned to be fun FDOT Environmental Screening Tool.
 14 Anonymous Does the County's Master Mobility Plan get considered in LRTP?
 Historically in Collier County, we have a low-density growth pattern, which leads to a lack of connectivity and 6-lane, high speed arterial roadways, which are not bike or pedestrian-friendly.
-Bill Gramer: All the previous plans that the County has developed are referenced and taken into consideration into the LRTP.
-15 Anonymous Bill-how can urban coastal area roads be protected as sea level rise and storms are worsened?
+Bill Gramer: All the previous plans that the County has developed are refe 15 Anonymous Bill-how can urban coastal area roads be protected as sea level rise and storms are worsened?
 How will financing applied?
-Bill Gramer: One of the goals of this plan is to consider climate change and sea level rise.
-As we learn more from the on-going studies related to climate change for the Collier County area, we will identify roads and infrastructure that is vulnerable to sea level rise.
-As we identify these facilities, we can determine the costs associated with making them more resilient.
-This may not be fully understood during this LRTP update as the studies are still underway.
+Bill Gramer: One of the goals of this plan is to consider climate change and related to climate change for the Collier County area, we will identify road identify these facilities, we can determine the costs associated with making this LRTP update as the studies are still underway.